What are the other Names of this Condition? (Also known as/Synonyms)

 - Appropriate maternal diet during pregnancy can help build stronger resistance (against allergies) in children

-- Generating public awareness on various food allergies
+- Generating public awareness on various allergies

 - Being watchful of triggers and avoiding them